Bengali language movement: 21 February

 At nine o'clock in the morning, students began gathering on the University of Dhaka premises in defiance of Section 144.
 The university vice-chancellor and other officials were present as armed police surrounded the campus.
 By a quarter past eleven, students gathered at the university gate and attempted to break the police line.
 Police fired tear gas shells towards the gate to warn the students.
 A section of students ran into the Dhaka Medical College while others rallied towards the university premises cordoned by the police.
 The vice-chancellor asked police to stop firing and ordered the students to leave the area.
 However, the police arrested several students for violating section 144 as they attempted to leave.
 Enraged by the arrests, the students met around the East Bengal Legislative Assembly and blocked the legislators' way, asking them to present their insistence at the assembly.
-When a group of students sought to storm into the building, police opened fire and killed a number of students, including Abdus Salam, Rafiq Uddin Ahmed, Shafiur Rahman, Abul Barkat and Abdul Jabbar.
-The Government reported that 29 people died in that day.
+When a group of students sought to storm into the building, police opened fire and killed a number of students, including Abdus Salam, Rafiq Uddin Ahmed, Abul Barkat and Abdul Jabbar.
+The Government reported that 3 people died and 69 were injured on that day.
 As the news of the killings spread, disorder erupted across the city.
 Shops, offices and public transport were shut down and a general strike began.
 At the assembly, six legislators including Manoranjan Dhar, Boshontokumar Das, Shamsuddin Ahmed and Dhirendranath Datta requested that chief minister Nurul Amin visit wounded students in hospital and that the assembly be adjourned as a sign of mourning.
 This motion was supported by some treasury bench members including Maulana Abdur Rashid Tarkabagish, Shorfuddin Ahmed, Shamsuddin Ahmed Khondokar and Mosihuddin Ahmed.
 However, Nurul Amin refused the requests.

 On the same day, the East Bengal Organizing Committee of the East Pakistan Communist Party circulated a cyclostyled manifesto entitled "To build a united East Bengal Tumdal United Movement against the barbaric killings of the tyrant Nurul Amin government", calling on all institutions and the multi-lingual public of Pakistan, regardless of party affiliation.
 Support is invited for the following demands: